-Student Responsibilities Family Responsibilities Mile 3Students are in the driver's seat for the transition process.
-Their responsibilities, which begin in middle school, are listed as follows: Students have the best outcomes when families take an active role.
-The following is a list of family responsibilities: Attend class and complete homework; Accept responsibility for chores at home; Develop and use self-determination and self-advocacy skills, e.g., learning more about the student's disability and how to get the services and supports needed to achieve long-term goals; Learn to use and maintain assistive technology, if appropriate; Take an active role in developing the IEP and in the IEP team meetings that follow; Engage in career awareness and exploration activities, such as completing transition assessments; and Think about the services that will help in daily adult life so the appropriate agencies can be invited to the IEP team meetings.
-Ask questions, make suggestions and keep records of transition-related services and activities; Review graduation requirements and help make decisions about diploma options; Review IEP goals and support the student in developing postsecondary goals; Help the student practice self-advocacy skills; Help develop a portfolio that includes an updated IEP, assessment scores, learning style information, grade-point average, class rank, honors or awards, work evaluations, work experiences and other related information; and Provide opportunities to explore post-school options, such as college tours or work experiences.
+Students are in the driver's seat for the transition process.
+Their responsibilities, which begin in middle school, are listed as follows:

+- Attend class and complete homework; - Accept responsibility for chores at home; - Develop and use self-determination and selfadvocacy skills, e.g., learning more about the student's disability and how to get the services and supports needed to achieve long-term goals; - Learn to use and maintain assistive technology, if appropriate; - Take an active role in developing the IEP and in the IEP team meetings that follow; - Engage in career awareness and exploration activities, such as completing transition assessments; and - Think about the services that will help in daily adult life so the appropriate agencies can be invited to the IEP team meetings.